nouhadziri/nouhadziri.github.io/_news/announcement_44.md

 related_posts: false
 ---

-I will serve as **Senior Area Chair** for ACL 2025 in the area of Ethics, Bias, and Fairness.
+I will serve as a **Senior Area Chair** for ACL 2025 in the area of Ethics, Bias, and Fairness.